dori654/LogiGate/README.md

 ## How to Run:

 - Install Node.Js from their website
-- On first launch use `node install`
+- On first launch use `npm install`
 - Make sure nodemon is installed on your computer: `npm install nodemon --g`
 - Navigate to the project folder `cd LogiGate`

 - For Database install msi MongoDB from : https://www.mongodb.com/try/download/community
-  -Create db folder inside MongoDB folder
+- Create db folder inside MongoDB folder
 - enter to MongoDB - 'mongodb://localhost:27017/mydb'

 - On every launch use `npm run dev`